 Step 6: Go live!

 This is your moment.
 Own it, be loose, and don’t be afraid of mistakes.
 They are inevitable.
-This is live video, after all!
+This is a live video, after all!
 And your supporters will be excited to join you for this brand new fundraising experience.
 Since this is a virtual event, and the normal opportunities for in-person interaction are limited, it’s critical that you drive real-time interaction and audience engagement as much as possible throughout.
 The good news is that your participants are eager for that interaction, as well.

 Donor recognition and appreciation are critical for any successful event – wherever, whenever.
 So, don’t forget to say ‘thank-you’ to all of your faithful supporters for raising money for your mission!
 Now more than ever in these uncertain times, two little words – ‘thank-you’ – have never been more important to donor engagement.
 Remind supporters how much your mission needs them, how valuable they are to your recipients, and how much you love them having them in your community!